aprilwebster/conversation-simple/README.md

    cp .env.example .env
    ```

-1. Retrieve the credentials from the service key:
+1. Retrieve the credentials from the service key for both the conversation and tone analyzer services:

    ```bash
    cf service-key <service_instance_name> <service_key>